zabbix/zabbix/templates/db/oracle_odbc/README.md

   Do not forget to install the ODBC driver on the Zabbix server or the Zabbix proxy.
   See Oracle documentation for instructions: https://www.oracle.com/database/technologies/releasenote-odbc-ic.html.
   **Note!
 Credentials in the odbc.ini do not work for Oracle.**
+  **Note!
+Be sure that ODBC connects to Oracle with session parameter NLS_NUMERIC_CHARACTERS= '.,' It is important for correct display float numbers in Zabbix.**

   The "Service's TCP port state" item uses {HOST.CONN} and {$ORACLE.PORT} macros to check the availability of the listener.